skip to content

 00:06:32 - Jenn Junod

-Yeah.
-Which is yes.
-Yes.
-So it's a lot of like, oh, my gosh, I can't believe it's been like, almost a year.
-We are, like, two months away from it being a year since Teach Jenn Tech is launched, which is bananas.
+Yeah, which is, yes, yes.
+So it's a lot of like, oh my gosh, I can't believe it's been almost a year.
+We're like two months away from it being a year since Teach Jenn Tech launched, which is bananas.

 00:06:47 - Anthony Campolo

-The date, Teach Jenn Tech, it started July 1st.
+The date Teach Jenn Tech started was July 1st.

 00:06:52 - Jenn Junod